Appeal or Motion to Rehear in Florida Family Law Cases?

 By Florida Family Law Appeals Attorney Eduardo J. Mejias

-Practicing Exclusively Family Law Since 2005
+Practicing Exclusively Family Law Since 2011

-AAA Family Law Can Represent You In Family Law Appeals Anywhere In Florida
+We Can Represent You In Family Law Appeals Anywhere In Florida

-A prospective family law appeal client once asked me why I would not consider filing a motion for a rehearing of his trial court case instead of appealing his final divorce judgment.
-In his case, the fifteen-day deadline for a filing the motion for a rehearing had expired.
-However, his question did raise a broader issue: When an appeal is justified (see What Can Be Appealed in Family Law Cases) why appeal instead of seeking a rehearing first?
+A prospective appeal client once asked me why I would not consider filing a motion for a rehearing of his family court case instead of appealing his final divorce judgment.
+In his case, the fifteen-day deadline for a filing this motion had expired.
+However, his question did raise these broader questions:

 Rehear When There Is A Pertinent Event Between The Trial And the Final Judgment

 In the rare situation where pertinent events (such as an involuntary reduction in my client's income, which can affect alimony or child support) occurs between the trial and the actual entry of the final judgment, appeal courts have held that family courts may grant a rehearing and modify or reverse its judgment.